RTEMS/rtems-docs/bsp-howto/target_dependant_files.rst

 Some BSPs may support multiple board models within a single board family.
 This is necessary when the board supports multiple variants on a single base board.
-For example, the Motorola MVME162 board family has a fairly large number of variations based upon the particular CPU model and the peripherals actually placed on the board.
+For example, the SPARC LEON3 board family has a fairly large number of variations based upon the particular CPU model and the peripherals actually placed on the SoC.

 Peripheral Dependent
 ====================